TodePond/TodePondDotCom/wikiblogarden/health/transition/in-slow-motion/readme.md

 _That's not how change works._

 But this idea is propagated by society on the whole.
 It says "You're either a man or a woman.
-There is no [in between]."
+There is no [in between](/report/definitions-that-dont-matter/)."

 Many trans people spread this idea too.
-They tell me I should 'pick' and go 'full-time' and do 'stealth' and never tell anyone [my name].
+They tell me I should 'pick' and go 'full-time' and do 'stealth' and never tell anyone [my name](/wikiblogarden/my-name/).

 ## Youtubers